Basic-Nature/html_Parser_prototype/doc/index.md

 - [`docs/architecture.md`](architecture.md): System components, orchestration, and data flow
 - [`docs/handlers.md`](handlers.md): How to build and extend state, county, and format handlers
 - [`docs/roadmap.md`](roadmap.md): Planned features, enhancements, and future directions

 ---

+## 🖥️ Web UI (Optional)

+- The Smart Elections Parser includes an **optional Flask-based Web UI** for users who prefer a graphical experience or are new to coding.
+- The Web UI provides:
+  - A dashboard for quick access to all tools
+  - URL Hint Manager for managing custom URL-to-handler mappings
+  - Change History for configuration transparency and auditability
+  - "Run Parser" page with real-time output and styled terminal-like area
+  - Live feedback via WebSockets
+- The Web UI is ideal for teams, researchers, and those learning to code—**all core parser features remain available via the CLI**.

+---